s-4-m-a-n/daraz-np-smartphone-knowledge-graph/README.md

 	```bash
 	cd daraz-np-smartphone-knoledge-graph
 	```
+3. create ".env" file
+	- you can simply copy the content from .env-temp file and add the credentials
-3. docker compose build
+4. docker compose build
 	```bash
 	docker compose build
 	```
-4. docker compose up
+5. docker compose up
 	```bash
 	docker compose up
 	```
-5. get into cli-app bash to run the components
+6. get into cli-app container bash to run the components
 	- get the name of the running components
 		```bash
 		docker ps